Are there animal welfare and safety rules Pet Sitters need to abide by?

 For example;

-- Never take a dog on heat out in public.
+- Never take a female dog on heat out in public.

 - Never take a guest pet to an off leash dog park as these parks are unpredictable and are well known for fights breaking out.

-- Never drive with a dog on your lap
+- Never drive or ride with a dog on your lap

 - Never leave a dog outside in the hot sun with no shade or water